hossein-lap/scripts/README.md

 to sudo not asking for a password.

 - Dependencies
 	- sudo
 	- slock
 	- sudo rule to run `shutdown` and `reboot` commands without asking for a password

 ## imageMagick scripts

+This section is all about scripts have been written for image minapulation using `ImageMagick`.
+So `ImageMagick` is the main dependency.

 ### im-color.sh

 Change specific color in photo.

 - Dependencies
-	- imagemagick
+	- No extra dependencies

 ### im-negate.sh

 Negate photo's color

 - Dependencies
-	- imagemagick
+	- No extra dependencies

 ### im-shadow.sh

 Add shadow border to photos.

 - Dependencies
-	- imagemagick
+	- No extra dependencies

 ## Other sctipts